Why I don't blog about music

 [Chorus]

-“Come on Up to the House” still makes me cry when I listen to it, and there is a lot more that I can say about this song (I will later in another post).
+“Come on Up to the House” still makes me cry when I listen to it, and there is a lot more that I can say about the song (I will later in another post).
 I don’t listen to it very often.
 Not because I am afraid of it, but because it is a special song for me and I find it very moving.
-I still remember the feeling of it penetrating through me.
-It felt like a long embrace.
+I still remember the feeling of it penetrating through me, and the warmth that I felt in its long embrace.

 My answer

 I don’t write a music blog because music is so much more than therapeutic for me.
-I don’t feel that I could do it justice if I wrote about music and it has to do with “God.”
-It’s not what you think.
-You see, I have often driven myself crazy looking for some knowable, definite version of “God” in Bibles, churches, ideologies etc—the latest has been in the Hare Krishna Consciousness movement—with no luck.
-But although I still have no idea about God—only that what ever he/she/it is, is something that I can’t fathom—when I play or listen to music, I often feel that I am in the presence of something divine.
-I feel that there is something in music that is more than the sound in my ears.
-It doesn’t mean that I think music or musicians are gods—far from it—but I am certain that “God” (what ever he/she/it is) is in music.
+I don’t feel that I could do it justice if I wrote about music.
+When I listen to music, I often feel that I am in the presence of something divine.
+I feel that there is something in music that is more than the sound coming into my ears.
+It doesn’t mean that I think music or musicians are define-far from it—but I am certain that there is something devine in music.
 I believe that “God” is in music, but not in a “God-is-working-through-music-to-talk-to-you” way as some Christian people I know have suggested.
 That perspective bastardizes what music means to me.
-It is something different that is difficult to explain, but no one else besides me needs to understand it.
+It’s something different that is difficult to explain, but no one else besides me needs to understand it.
 That is why I don’t write about music.

 Thank you for this song Tom Waits.